+Let’s learn about the RACI Chart in this tutorial.
 RACI stands for Responsible, Accountable, Consulted, and Informed.
-It is a role and responsibility charting technique to define the roles of involvement of members for project work products.
+It is a role and responsibility charting technique to define the members’ involvement roles for project work products.

 The chart clarifies

 - Accountable: Who is accountable?

 A responsible team member is a person who accomplishes the task.
 We need to assign at least one member to accomplish the task.

 Example: Tester or a QA resource in a test execution cycle.